 Luxembourg's Membership in International Organizations

 Luxembourg and the United States belong to a number of the same international organizations, including the United Nations, North Atlantic Treaty Organization, Euro-Atlantic Partnership Council, Organization for Security and Cooperation in Europe, Organization for Economic Cooperation and Development, International Monetary Fund, World Bank, and World Trade Organization.
 Luxembourg also is an observer to the Organization of American States.
-Luxembourg was also elected to serve a two-year term on the UN Security Council from 2013-2014.
+Luxembourg served a two-year term on the UN Security Council from 2013-2014.